GabeScott/standard-works-vault/General Conference/2003 October - The Atonement, Repentance, and Dirty Linen.md

 And fourth, then put it away.

 Another side of exposing dirty linen is the carnal, insatiable appetite that some have to expose the faults of others.
-The Lord challenged Job as he was chafing under his burden: “Wilt thou condemn me, that thou mayest be righteous?”8 This can happen even in the family, when one, supposing he is protecting his own good name, exposes in elaborate detail the faults and mistakes of his siblings, his children, or his parents in a form of self-justification designed to alleviate his personal pain.
+The Lord challenged Job as he was chafing under his burden: “Wilt thou condemn me, that thou mayest be righteous?”[^8] This can happen even in the family when one, supposing he is protecting his *own* good name, exposes in elaborate detail the faults and mistakes of his siblings, his children, or his parents in a form of self-justification designed to alleviate his personal pain.

 In the parable of the prodigal son, the prodigal was reclaimed by a faithful father who spoke of his son’s worth, not of his faults.

 Whenever we tell of others’ sins or mistakes, we are in effect passing judgment on them.
 I heard a man tell his son that an individual would never work for him again because he felt the individual had charged him unfairly.
 The boy responded, “I’m surprised to hear you say that, Dad, for you have taught us differently.”

 The father was judging without basis.
 What should he have done?
 If he had questions about the charges for the work, he should have discussed them with the man, resolved their differences, and laid it to rest without grousing to others.
 The Savior taught: “Judge not, that ye be not judged.
-For with what judgment ye judge, ye shall be judged: and with what measure ye mete, it shall be measured to you again.”9
+For with what judgment ye judge, ye shall be judged: and with what measure ye mete, it shall be measured to you again.”[^9]

-When the scribes and Pharisees brought the woman taken in adultery to Jesus, He stooped and wrote with His finger in the sand that others might not see nor hear.
+When the scribes and Pharisees brought the woman taken in adultery to Jesus, He stooped and wrote with His finger in the sand so others might not see nor hear.
 Then He said, “He that is without sin among you, let him first cast a stone.”
-When her accusers had all squirmed away in their sins, He said to the woman, “Go, and sin no more.”10
+When her accusers had all squirmed away in their sins, He said to the woman, “Go, and sin no more.”[^10]

 What should we do when we have knowledge of others’ problems?

-Don’t judge.
+1. Don’t judge.
 Leave judgment to the Lord, the perfect judge.
 Let us not examine or explore others’ sins but look to their divinity.
 It is not ours to delve into others’ problems but rather to perceive the breadth of their goodness.

-We must forgive.
-Although we may have been personally wounded, the Lord said, “I, the Lord, will forgive whom I will forgive, but of you it is required to forgive all men.”11
+2. We must forgive.
+Although we may have been personally wounded, the Lord said, “I, the Lord, will forgive whom I will forgive, but of *you* it is required to forgive all men.”[^11]

-Forget.
+3. Forget.
 A relentless memory can canker the most resilient spirit.
 Leave it alone; lay it down; put it away.

 If the wave of temptation to reveal others’ sins comes over you, don’t tell your neighbor or even your best friend.
 Go to your bishop.
 Leave the burden with him.
 If it is required, report it to the civil or criminal authorities and then leave it alone.
 I believe that to receive the precious promise that Alma received requires the same spirit and action he took regarding his, and others’, dirty linen.

 But what if we are right and they are wrong?
 Shouldn’t we make our position public so others will not judge us to have made the mistake?
 The Lord has been clear in His instruction regarding this dilemma.
 It is not our prerogative to judge.
 The mote is not ours to measure, for the beam in our own eye obstructs our capacity to see.
 There is no pancake so thin it has only one side.
 Empathy is required here, the gift to feel what others feel and to understand what others are experiencing.
 Empathy is the natural outgrowth of charity.
 It stimulates and enhances our capacity to serve.
 Empathy is not sympathy but understanding and caring.
 It is the basis of true friendship.
 Empathy leads to respect and opens the door to teaching and learning.
 The Sioux Indians understand this great principle as they pray, “Great Spirit, help me to never judge another until I have walked for two weeks in his moccasins.”

 So what should we do with dirty linen?
 The process begins with repentance.
-The Savior stands at the door and knocks; He is ready to receive us immediately.12 Our responsibility is to do the work of repentance.
+The Savior stands at the door and knocks; He is ready to receive us immediately.[^12] Our responsibility is to do the work of repentance.
 We must abandon our sins so the cleansing can begin.
-The promise of the Lord is that He will cleanse our garments with His blood.13 He gave His life and suffered for all our sins.
+The promise of the Lord is that He will cleanse our garments with His blood.[^13] He gave His life and suffered for all our sins.
 He can redeem us from our personal fall.
-Through the Atonement of the Savior, giving Himself as the ransom for our sins, He authorizes the Holy Ghost to cleanse us in a baptism of fire.
+Through the Atonement, the Savior, giving Himself as the ransom for our sins, authorizes the Holy Ghost to cleanse us in a baptism of fire.
 As the Holy Ghost dwells in us, His purifying presence burns out the filthiness of sin.
 As soon as the commitment is made, the cleansing process begins.

 Our commitment to the Lord begins with our focus on Him.
 We were recently in a stake conference in Nauvoo, Illinois.
 The choir music was exceptional.
 The director, who is a professional musician and teaches at a local university, was a master at captivating the choir and congregation.
 Every movement of his body was intrinsically linked to the music.
 We wanted to sing exactly as he was leading.
 All eyes were on him.
 I thought of the Savior.
 He has challenged us to be as He is.
 If we would give Him the rapt attention we were giving Brother Nelson, we would quickly be transformed into the Savior’s image.